Swizec/react-d3-workshop/src/pages/2-your-first-component.md

 # Component styling

-It's time to make our list of tickets.
+It's time to add some style to our quotes.
 We have a couple of options 👇

 1. **CSS**, React components are just HTML, you can use CSS the same way you always have
 2. **style prop**, great for one-off style definitions